 The bottom line is this: All of my camera gear is top of the line, professional equipment that allows me to do my job in any weather and any lighting condition.
 Bright, direct sunlight in the middle of summer or candle lit church services in the middle of winter.
 I can handle it all.

 What do you wear to weddings?

-I still dress today like I did for my first wedding 12 years ago.
-I will always wear a suit with a tie - I've even earned the nickname among the Worcestershire Registrars of 'the best dressed photographer in the land.'
 I will dress like I'm a guest at a wedding because it helps me to blend in.
-Also, it's a wedding - I wouldn't be setting the right example or making the right impressions if I turned up wearing anything else.
+Also, it's a wedding - I wouldn't be setting the right example or making the right impressions if I turned up wearing anything else!

 Do you offer engagement shoots?

 Yes I do.
 Engagement shoots are a great way of getting used to being photographed as well as providing images that you can use on save-the-date cards or wedding invitations.
-Engagement shoots typically last between 45 and 90 minutes cost £125.
+Engagement shoots typically last between 45 and 90 minutes and cost £150.